GMPavanLab/dynsight/docs/source/soap_dim_red.rst

 This function takes as input a :class:`.trajectory.Trj` and all the relevant parameters, and performs the PCA of the corresponding SOAP dataset.

+``n_components`` is the number of PCs that the function stores in the output.

 .. testcode:: recipe2-test

     from pathlib import Path
+    import dynsight
     from dynsight.trajectory import Trj, Insight
     from sklearn.decomposition import PCA